syncfusion-content/wpf-docs/wpf/Testing/coded-ui.md

 {% endhighlight %}
 {% endtabs %}

-5. Build the application for testing.
+5.Build the application for testing.

-  * Add Syncfusion.VisualStudio.TestTools.UITest.GridCommunication.dll and Syncfusion.VisualStudio.TestTools.UITest.GridExtension.dll in your sample.
+  * Add the **Syncfusion.VisualStudio.TestTools.UITest.GridCommunication.dll** and **Syncfusion.VisualStudio.TestTools.UITest.GridExtension.dll** in your sample.
-  * Run the sample with CodedUITestBuilder.
+  * Run the sample with **Coded UI Test Builder**.
-  * To create a CodedUITest Project, refer to [here](https://help.syncfusion.com/wpf/testing/coded-ui).
+  * To create a **Coded UI Test** Project, refer to [here](https://help.syncfusion.com/wpf/testing/coded-ui).

-The following properties are for GridControl.
+The following properties are for each of the UI Elements in GridControl.

 <table>
 <tr>